Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Google Map

-- 🍸 Where to Drink – Canela Bistro and Wine Bar, Tupper & Reed
+🍸 Where to Drink – Wine So Cru, Acme Bar & Company

-- 🎟️ Top Attractions – Adventure Playground, Cesar E. Chavez Park
+🎟️ Top Attractions – Adventure Playground, Cesar Chavez Park, Fourth Street

 Berkeley Hills

 If hiking is high on your Berkeley itinerary, then you should consider staying in the Berkeley Hills neighborhood.
-This area is backdropped against the rolling Berkeley hills, making it one of the most scenic areas in the big city.
+This area has easy access to hiking trails in the rolling Berkeley hills, as well as stunning views of the San Francisco bay.

 Pros of Staying in Berkeley Hills Neighborhood: